Infernolia/Infernolia.github.io/_teaching/teach1.md

 location: "Pune, India"
 ---

-Taught a batch of 210 engineering students the fundamental concepts of C++ programming.
+Taught over 100 engineering students the fundamental concepts of C++ programming.

 Topics Covered:
 1. Basics of C++ such as cout and cin.